-We want to, where possible, prevent long-term conditions for all ages by intervening early to help prevent or reduce risk factors through awareness-raising, behaviour change and proactive support.
-We will work with people to maximise the fulfilment of appointments, prescriptions and the take-up of services, such as Health Checks, to make the best use of resources.
+We want to, where possible, prevent long term conditions for all ages by intervening early to reduce risk factors through awareness raising, facilitating and encouraging behaviour change and proactive support where possible.
+We will also work with people to fulfill medical appointments, prescriptions and maximise the take-up of services, such as Health Checks, to make the best use of resources.